 If we think about it, being busy is akin to clutter.
 If you walked into someone's home and every surface was covered and all the drawers and cabinets were filled to the brim, you'd immediately think "hoarder" and probably wouldn't be comfortable staying in that place for long.
 This is essentially what we do internally when we pack our minds and our lives with a ton of stuff, most of which (like hoarders) we don't actually need.
 How to De-Clutter Your Mind with Mental Minimalism talks about how applying the minimalist concept to our mental space can create a whole new way of prioritizing our many lists and cleaning up our thoughts in general.

-Click to hear the "Something's Gotta Give" podcast
+Click to hear the "What's Worth Holding On To" podcast